 Because AWStats run on the server’s side, it’s more difficult for your visitors to block it.

 If you don’t want AWStats, you can even implement the analytics by yourself.

-Every framework or language always provided the way to know the number of requests which hit your server, along with other informations like:
+Every framework or language always provided the way to know the number of requests which hit your server, along with other information like:

-- HTTP Referrer.
-Another site or page that refer the visitor to visit your site.
+HTTP Referrer.
+Another site or page that refers to the visitor to visit your site.

 As for Ruby on Rails, we usually use this gem to log the number of page views: https://rubygems.org/gems/impressionist/versions/1.5.1